 Some of these strengths include the experience of the staff members involved in the process.
 Much can be said for intuition in determining the direction when analyzing data, selecting priority areas and setting appropriate goals.
+Further, the Office of Highway Safety hired a part-time data analyst.
+This has proved to be a tremendous asset.
 Additionally, the willingness of our highway safety partners to provide data upon request, the availability of the NHTSA Region 3 staff in assisting the Office with the task, and the participation of our Grant Advisory Committee were tremendously helpful and contributed greatly to the success of the overall problem identification process.
-FY 2012 represents the fourth year that the Office of Highway Safety staff were able to utilize CHAMPS to obtain GIS based location data to accurately identify crash locations and thus law enforcement agencies that can assist OHS in achieving our goals.
-Additional strengths include the utilization of an automated crash reporting system and implementation of an electronic format for issuing traffic citations for law enforcement.
+FY 2013 represents the first year that the Office of Highway Safety staff were able to utilize CARS to obtain GIS based location data to accurately identify crash locations and thus law enforcement agencies that can assist OHS in achieving our goals.
+This tool is provides near-real time crash mapping and analysis.
+Additional strengths include the utilization of an automated crash reporting system and utilization of an electronic format for issuing traffic citations for law enforcement.